 This toolkit is designed to provide information about the concept of “localization” and how a group of U.S.-based funders addresses philanthropy’s role in strengthening local humanitarian leadership.
 This work-in-progress will continue to be updated as new activities occur or relevant information becomes available.

 What is Localization?

 Traditional aid and development interventions in international contexts are often critiqued for being focused on the goals and practices of the funder rather than driven by the needs, desires and resources of the aid recipients and local service providers.
 In this model, the funder holds a great deal of power and influence and shapes the activities, policies and programs of the communities receiving aid.
 Decisions are often made by the external players rather than the local officials, program managers and front-line staff who are on the ground delivering services.

 In the localization model, the focus becomes centered on local decision-making; power is in the hands of those most affected by the issues.
 “Aid localization is a collective process involving different stakeholders that aims to return local actors, whether civil society organizations or local public institutions, to the center of the humanitarian system with a greater role in humanitarian response.”
 (Time to Let Go)

-While external funding, support and technical assistance are still important and required, the power dynamics shift through the localization process.
-Those on-the-ground – the local actors – are charged with program planning and management, allowing them to use their local knowledge, history and connections to develop services that are compatible with the cultural, socio-political and economic climates of the communities that they serve.
+While external funding, support and technical assistance are still essential and required, the power dynamics shift through the localization process.
+Those on the ground – the local actors – are charged with program planning and management, allowing them to use their local knowledge, history and connections to develop services compatible with their communities’ cultural, socio-political and economic climates.

 Why is Localization Important?